marcmo/blog.coldflake.com/_posts/2014-12-06-Testing-C++-with-a-new-Catch.md

 ## Behavior Driven anyone?

-Quite amazingly the *section*-based design allows to use a [BDD]-flavored syntax without having to add any implementation.
+Quite amazingly the *section*-based design lets you use a [BDD]-flavored syntax without having to add any implementation.
 Here is an example of how it can be used:

 {% highlight cpp %}